 Having your car repossessed can feel very sudden, like a slap in the face.
-Many states don’t require any paperwork about repossession before a car is towed.
+Many states don’t require any notice of repossession before a car is towed, and it can be done without a court order.
 In some cases, it can be repossessed after only 30 days of no car payments on the loan.

-This article will answer some common questions about vehicle repossession, including why does it happen, what the steps are in this process, and how you can get your car back, after it’s been repossessed.
+This article will answer some common questions about vehicle repossession, including why it happens, what the process is like, and how you can get your car back after it’s been repossessed.

 There are two types of loans: secured loans and unsecured loans.
 Secured loans are loans taken out to buy a particular thing.
 Car loans are a typical example of a secured loan on personal property.
 Unsecured loans, like credit cards, medical bills, and student loans, aren’t secured by any property.